GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 + From the command line, for raster datasets, use `gdal_edit` with the `-a_srs` parameter.
 See also: https://gdal.org/programs/gdal_edit.html#cmdoption-a_srs.py

-## Coordinate systems: Why is Mercator ever used if it's so distorted?
+## Coordinate systems: Why is Mercator ever used if it's so distorted? <a id="coordinate-systems-why-is-mercator-ever-used-if-its-so-distorted"></a>

 Mercator is the only conformal cylindrical map projection.
 Cylindrical map projections mean the whole earth fits into a rectangle, which is very convenient for data processing algorithms that are used to working with rectangular images.
 Conformal means that angles and shapes are always preserved: north is always up, squares are always square, etc..
 Using a non-conformal projection would make things look stretched, squashed, and/or rotated when zooming in.